Tips to Move House Sustainably: 8 Ways of Making Your Move More Sustainable

 It may be tempting to rush through the process and hire a moving company with a low quote.
 But it is important to remember that you usually only get one glimpse of their work and trust the price they quoted.
 After researching your area, hiring a reliable and experienced company is best.
 This can save you time, money, and frustration in the long run.

 Reliable movers who care about the environment will use environmentally friendly shipping materials and take the extra time to protect your belongings.
 This removes the burden of worrying about how your things are handled while in transit.
 For instance, Oz Moving & Storage offers environmentally friendly packing materials and transportation.
 They use minimal moving boxes and plastic, which results in less waste.
+Many other types of luggage & box shipping service are well worth exploring.

 5. Donate or Sell As Much As You Can